LukeSmithxyz/based.cooking/src/instant-tom-yam-kung-noodle-soup.md

-# Instant Tom Yam Kung noodles
+# Instant Tom Yam Kung noodle soup

 Instant noodles with processed spices are quick but not the most healthy.
 It's important to add fresh veggies and eggs.
 It's a quick tasty lunch, a life saver when going through a busy period.